do-jonathan4/do-jonathan4/README.md

   <img src="https://c.tenor.com/il64k8diDuUAAAAC/ayaya-yeah.gif">

 ## About Me
-Fast learner and eager to explore new technologies.
+Fast learner and eager to explore new technologies.<br>
-Able to switch between perfectionism and pragmatism.
+Able to switch between perfectionism and pragmatism.<br>
-Believer in agile software development and team work.
+Believer in agile software development and team work.<br>
-Always questioning the status quo and wanting to improve.
-Able and willing to think outside the box.
+Always questioning the status quo and wanting to improve.<br> Able and willing to think outside the box.

 ## Origin Story